 Term: Jan 2020 - Dec 2023

 On October 1, 2018, I was appointed by a unanimous vote of the sitting Councilmembers to fill the at-large position left vacant when Roxanne Murphy resigned.
 On November 5, 2019, I was elected to serve as the Ward 1 Representative.

-I currently serve as the Council President Pro Tempore and as Chair of the Finance & Personnel Committee and as a member of the Planning & Community Development Committee, the Public Safety Committee and the Justice Committee.
+I currently serve as the Council President Pro Tempore and as Chair of the Justice Committee and as a member of the Finance, Personnel and Economic Development Committee and the Public Safety Committee.
 In addition, I serve as liaison with the Airport Advisory Committee, the K-12 School Districts, the Opportunity Council and the Whatcom Museum Foundation.
 I also serve as a member of the Homeless Strategies Work Group and as a proxy to the Incarceration Prevention and Reduction Task Force.

 A Call to Serve"We make a living by what we get, but we make a life by what we give."- Winston Churchill